carlos-molina/contraval/README.md

 As shown in the figure,  we rely on exception handling with formal validation of smart contracts.
-Notice that the box of the *exceptional smart contract behaviour* is larger than the *normal smart contract behaviour*.
+Notice that the box of the *exceptional smart contract behaviour* is larger than the box of *normal smart contract behaviour*.
 We have drawn them like that to underline the fact that exception handling code represents a large porcentage of the whole code-some authors claim that it can be